 Students on Hollins Abroad are required to enroll for health insurance through Hollins University's study abroad insurance provider, Cultural Insurance Services International (CISI).
-This comprehensive insurance covers claims outside the U.S. and the premiums are included in your comprehensive fee.
-You will receive the CISI plan and schedule of benefits after you return the enrollment form (included in your acceptance packet.)
+This comprehensive insurance, purchased by Hollins, covers claims outside the U.S. and the premiums are included in your comprehensive fee.